DanielOdiase/ExpenseTrackR/README.md

 ### A voice activated  Expense tracker web app where users can track thier income and expenses.

-A Full-Stack Web App that utilizes a voice-controlled personal assistant to keep track of your spending A live version of the app can be viewed [here](https://radiant-fjord-58533.herokuapp.com/)
+A Full-Stack Web App that utilizes a voice-controlled personal assistant to keep track of your spending <br>
+A live version of the app can be viewed [here](https://radiant-fjord-58533.herokuapp.com/)

 -FullStack App created with :